Social Cash Transfer Registration

 The 1 200 Enumerators (mobile application users) went live on 25 May 2017 in all 108 districts of Zambia.

 From 2003 - 2016 the Ministry used a paper-based system to register and identify households eligible for a social grant.
 In 14 years they registered just over 242,000 households.
 After a year of using the SCT Registration mobile application the Enumerators have registered over 520,000 households and 1,56 million individuals.
-There are 76 data points that are captured in the mobile application workflow and in total, the database already contains 50 million such points.
+There are 70 data points that are captured in the mobile application workflow and in total, the database already contains more than 50 million data points.